-Current statewide initiatives include: (1) Graduate Nursing Scholarships for students to complete the graduate education necessary to become nursing faculty at Maryland institutions of higher education, (2) New Nurse Faculty Fellowships, for new nurse faculty hired by Maryland institutions to expand enrollments in their nursing programs, (3) Nurse Educator Doctoral Grants for Practice and Dissertation Research for existing faculty to expedite doctoral degree completions, (4) Nurse Leadership Institute for Nursing Practice and Education (NLI) to build Maryland’s nursing leadership capacity and (5) Maryland Clinical Simulation Resource Consortium (MSCRC) to increase the quality and quantity of simulation used in nursing education in Maryland.
+Current statewide initiatives include: (1) Academic Nurse Educator Certification Award (ANEC), for nurses who demonstrate excellence as an academic nurse educator through achieving and maintaining the National League for Nursing's Certified Nurse Educator (CNE) credential, (2) Cohen Scholars (CS) for students to complete the graduate education necessary to become nursing faculty at Maryland institutions of higher education, (3) New Nurse Faculty Fellowships (NNFF), for new nurse faculty hired by Maryland institutions to expand enrollments in their nursing programs, (4) Nurse Educator Doctoral Grants for Practice and Dissertation Research (NEDG) for existing faculty to expedite doctoral degree completions, (5) Nurse Faculty Annual Recognition Awards (NFAR) to recognize faculty demonstrating excellence in education in one of 5 areas of expertise.

 New Nursing Faculty Fellowship Program (NNFF)

 The new faculty fellowships are available to Maryland institutions with nursing degree programs through nominations of newly hired full-time, tenured, tenure-track faculty, non-tenure or clinical-track nursing faculty.
 These fellowships will assist Maryland nursing programs in recruiting and retaining new nursing faculty to teach, expanding capacity and supporting the pipeline.

 Nurse Educator Doctoral Grant for Practice and Dissertation Research (NEDG)

 Nursing Deans and Directors nominate existing nursing faculty who are completing doctoral degrees and within the last 2 years of completion.
 The program is intended to expedite doctoral completion by providing financial support during the dissertation or scholarly capstone phase of the program.